Want to teach English in Seoul, Korea? Are you looking for a job teaching English in Seoul? Well, guess what? So is everyone else!

 What's that?

 It's more cosmopolitan.
 Maybe you love K-pop, Korean dramas, you want a wide variety of restaurants and foods catered towards foreigners, or English bookstores, shopping experiences, nightlife, to be in a big Asian city or whatever.
-The bottom line is Seoul is going to have the most options in Korea.
+The bottom line is Seoul is going to have the most options for those things in Korea.

 So it just might be for you.